Arturo Benedetti Michelangeli (1920-1995)

 Warsaw 1955

-After a long break, Michelangeli's first appearance was in Warsaw during the 5th Chopin Festival, where he dropped out of the competition in protest as Vladimir Ashkenazy, who he believed should have won, finished second to Polish pianist Adam Harasiewicz (aged 23) by a small margin.
+5th Chopin Festival (22 February-21 March).
+He resigned in protest, as Vladimir Ashkenazy, who he believed should have won, finished second to Polish pianist Adam Harasiewicz (aged 23) by a small margin.
 The competition ran 21 February to 20 March 1955, and the prize was 30,000 zlotys.
 Competitors were accommodated in the Hotel Polonia, where 70 practice pianos were installed.

 Vladimir Ashkenazy was born in 1937, in Gorky, Soviet Union (now Nizhny Novgorod, Russia).
 Composer Witold Lutosławski was also on the panel of judges.